 I joined the William & Mary faculty in 2013.
 I was a law clerk to Justice Anthony Kennedy at the U.S. Supreme Court and to Judge J. Harvie Wilkinson on the U.S. Court of Appeals, Fourth Circuit.
 I received my law degree from the University of Virginia and my undergraduate degree from Harvard.

 In addition to scholarship, I’ve also assisted counsel involved in appeals and matters related to my academic expertise—most recently the successful Supreme Court cert petition and subsequent merits briefing in Stryker v.
-Zimmer, which resulted in a $150 million enhanced damages award for patent infringement.
+Zimmer (and Halo v.
+Pulse), which resulted in a $150 million enhanced damages award for patent infringement.

 Please feel free to contact me by email or by phone at (757) 221-1341.